Space station crew's ride rolls to launch pad

 BY SPACEFLIGHT NOW

-The Soyuz TMA-20 capsule and its three-stage booster traveled by rail from the final assembly building to the Baikonur Cosmodrome pad at dawn today.
+The Soyuz booster featuring the maiden flight of Russia's upgraded crew capsule with digital enhancements was transported by rail from the final assembly building to the launch pad at Baikonur Cosmodrome today.

 Photo credit: Energia